 How to create a database from scratch in MS Access – tables, relationships and forms.
-Watch the video on YouTube (104 MB):
+Watch the video below:

 A computer training institute asks its students to fill out the following form when they wish to join a course: